cgkineo/adapt-pageHeader/README.md

 **pageHeader** is a *presentation component* that can be used at the top of a page to provide page header functionality (text and image or background image).

 ### When to use
 Use **pageHeader** in place of the built-in theme page header functionality for both the Framework and the Authoring Tool.
 Use with the built-in v5 theme class `hide-page-header`.
+The use of the **pageHeader** component does not impact the menu header, which must be defined by the menu plugin itself.

 ## Settings Overview